Bells & Motley Consort

 Link to free mp3 downloads of our period Dutch & French music, to help you celebrate... including "Courante" by Joachim Van Den Hove, published in Utrecht in 1612 and performed by Bells & Motley Consort on lute and recorder.
 Joachim was a lutenist and lute teacher to the Princes of Orange.

 "Faires & Festivals: Medieval-Renaissance" Guidebook for Teachers - 110 pages of wonderful ideas and information.
 For the complete Table of Contents click here, and here to order your copy!

 Medieval-Renaissance Program Catalog for Schools click here for pdf

-In each week-long arts camp session we learned the story and its background, and according to program, made costumes, masks, props, and sing and more.
-Each session concluded with a Friday afternoon performance of dramatic storytelling, music, and dance.
+In each week-long arts camp session we learn the story and its background, and according to program, make costumes, masks, props, and sing and more.
+Each session concludes with a Friday afternoon performance of dramatic storytelling, music, and dance.
 For Ages: 6-12.
-Stay tuned for next year!

 "Bawshou & the Dragon" Chinese Arts, Music, Folklore, Pageantry